ozyurtf/cpu-scheduler/README.md

 ## Mutual Exclusion with Busy Waiting

 **Interrupts:** Let's say that there is a process A that is currently in it's critical region.
-One of the conditions of preventing races was to exclude all other processes to enter their critical regions while process A is in it's critical region.
-The simplest way to do this is using interrupts.
-So, if process A disables all the interrupts just after it enters it's critical region and then re-enable these interrupts just before leaving the critical region, it can access/modify the shared memory without the fear of intervention.
+One of the conditions of preventing race conditions was to exclude all other processes to enter their critical regions while process A is in it's critical region.
+The simplest way to do this is using **interrupts**.
+So, if process A disables all the interrupts just after it enters it's critical region and then re-enable these interrupts just before leaving the critical region, it can access/modify the shared memory exclusively without the fear of intervention.

-But using only this approach is not a good option because disabling interrupts will affect only the CPU that executed the process A (because process A was the one that disabled interrupts in our example).
-In this case, there is no reason for the processes in other CPUs to intervene the process A and enter their own critical regions while the process A is in it's critical region.
+But using only this approach is not a good option because it is not the best practice to give the process in user space the ability to turn off the interrupts since it may forget to turn on the interrupt after leaving the critical region and that would cause many problems.
+In addition, disabling interrupts will affect only the CPU that executed the process A (because process A was the one that disabled interrupts in our example).
+In this case, we don't prevent the processes in other CPUs intervening the process A and entering their own critical regions while the process A is in it's critical region.

+So in summary, using interrupts to provide mutual exclusion is not the best way.

-**Lock Variables:** This is another way to handle mutual exclusion.
-Instead of interrupts, we use a variable, which we call lock variable, that takes a value of 0 or 1.
+**Lock Variables:** Another way to apply mutual exclusion is using **lock variables**.
+Instead of interrupts, we can use a variable, which we call lock variable, that takes a value of 0 or 1.

-If the process A enter it's critical region, it sets this lock variable as 1 which basically means that the critical section is occupied at this moment.
-And if other processes try to enter their critical regions, they will see that lock variable is 1 and they will have to wait until it is set to 0 (which means the critical region is left and one process can now enter it's own critical region).
+If the process A enter it's critical region, it can set this lock variable as 1 which basically means that the critical section is occupied at this moment.
+And if other processes try to enter their critical regions, they will see that lock variable is 1 and they will have to wait until the lock variable is set to 0 (which means the critical region is left and one process can now enter it's own critical region).

-But when we use just lock variables, we might encounter with the problem that we observe with print spooler.
-Sometimes two processes can see the lock variable as 0 at the same time and as a result, they can both enter their critical regions simultaneously.
+But when we use just lock variables, we might encounter with the problem that we observe with print spooler: Sometimes two processes can see the lock variable as 0 at the same time and as a result, they can both enter their critical regions simultaneously.

+So using just lock variables is not the best method to achieve mutual exclusion as well.
+Let's take a look at another method:
-### Peterson's Solution for Achieving Mutual Exclusion:

-Let's say that there are two processes:
+**Peterson's Solution for Achieving Mutual Exclusion**: Let's say that there are two processes:

 ```
 Process A: